 The dashboard instrument cluster in your car organizes a variety of sensors and gauges, including the oil pressure gauge, coolant temperature gauge, fuel level gauge, tachometer and more.
-But the most prominent gauge -- and perhaps the most important, at least in terms of how many times you look at it while you're driving -- is the speedometer.
+But the most prominent gauge— and perhaps the most important, at least in terms of how many times you look at it while you're driving— is the speedometer.
 The job of the speedometer is to indicate the speed of your car in miles per hour, kilometers per hour or both.
-Even in late-model cars, it's an analog device that uses a needle to point to a specific speed, which the driver reads as a number printed on a dial.
+Analog speedometers use a needle to point to a specific speed, which the driver reads as a number printed on a dial.